-Although its cause is often unclear, the most common reason for developing ptosis is improper functioning of the levator muscle—a major muscle responsible for elevating the upper lid.
+Although its cause is often unclear, the most common reason for developing ptosis is improper functioning of the levator muscle.
+This major muscle is responsible for elevating the upper lid.
 Some people are born with a droopy eyelid (congenital ptosis), but ptosis is more commonly a result of aging, trauma, or muscular or neurological disease.
 Occasionally, ptosis is a symptom of an underlying ocular condition and should be evaluated by an ophthalmologist.
 Those struggling with this concern may feel self-conscious and have difficulty seeing.
 Thankfully, anyone with this condition can be a good candidate to receive treatment.

 Ptosis can usually be addressed with a minor, outpatient surgical procedure.
 Depending on the patient’s unique needs and goals, Dr. Connor can treat ptosis by reattaching stretched muscles to their proper location, shortening the congenitally non-developed levator muscle, or utilizing a “sling” that enables the forehead to elevate the eyelid in cases where the levator muscle does not function due to neurologic or medical cause.